AdobeDocs/document-cloud-learn.en/help/sign/admin/building-a-custom-workflow.md

 thumbnail: 33656.jpg
 exl-id: b892b278-cf83-461d-a548-57237b85b297
 ---
-# Building a custom workflow
+# Build a custom workflow

-Learn how to tailor and automate document workflows to get electronic signatures, collect form data, and confirm delivery of an important document to streamline workflow management.
+Learn how to create and use custom workflows to speed up the process of creating and sending an agreement.

 [!BADGE Use Cases]